ravendb/bootcamp/src/unit3/lesson2/README.md

 ### Step 2: Initialize the `DocumentStore`

-Here we go again.
 Let's manage the `DocumentStore` using the `DocumentStoreHolder` pattern.

 ````csharp
 using System;